Mary-Louise Parker: Relationships and family

-In September 2007, Parker adopted a baby girl, Caroline Aberash Parker, from Ethiopia.
+In September 2007, Parker adopted a baby girl from Ethiopia.
+Parker lives in Brooklyn Heights with her two children.

+Charity and interests

 In 2013, Parker was honored for her work with Hope North, an organization that works in the educating and healing of young victims in the Ugandan civil war.
 The actress began her involvement with the organization after meeting a former victim of Uganda's civil war.

-Parker lives in Brooklyn Heights with her two children.

 Parker practices transcendental meditation.
 She says: "I'd always heard about transcendental meditation, and I thought, maybe that's the way back in for me.
 I learned TM and it changed everything."
 She also participates in a charity dinner for military veterans who are victims of post-traumatic stress disorder organized by the David Lynch Foundation's Operation Warrior Wellness's Resilient Warrior Program, with Tom Hanks.